rurubound/arduino-shock-collar/README.txt

 examples/shock-collar-remote.ino

-This sketch provides a demonstration of the ShockCollarRemote object, which can be used to identify what a collar remote is sending (e.g. to allow a collar and controller to be given the same
+This sketch provides a demonstration of the ShockCollarRemote object, which can be used to identify what a collar remote is sending, e.g. to allow an Arduino controller to be given the same key as a handheld controller, allowing both to control the same collar(s).

 -- Author --